cran-task-views/WebTechnologies/WebTechnologies.md

   but selectr translates CSS selectors to XPath, so can use the CSS selectors instead of XPath.

-  - `r ohat("XMLSchema")` provides facilities in R for reading XML schema documents and processing them to create definitions for R classes and functions for converting XML nodes to instances of those classes.
+  - `r github("omegahat/XMLSchema")` provides facilities in R for reading XML schema documents and processing them to create definitions for R classes and functions for converting XML nodes to instances of those classes.
   It provides the framework for meta-computing with XML schema in R.